-Beginning in 2018, all candidates must achieve board certification within 8 years of the completion of their training.
-(Training in an ACGME-accredited residency or fellowship does not count toward the 8-year limit.)
-Participation in other fellowships, graduate education programs, etc. do not extend the 8-year limit.)
-Physicians who fail to become certified within 8 years will be required to complete a minimum of 12 months of additional training at an ACGME-accredited training program to regain eligibility to apply for the Qualifying Examination.
-Any physician who requires a minimum of 12 month of additional training should contact residency programs in their state for possible options.
-Physicians must be licensed in the state they receive the additional training in.
-The training must include all aspects of Obstetrics and Gynecology to include both inpatient and outpatient obstetric and gynecologic care.
-Additionally, physicians must attend didactic activities.
-Once a physician has located a program willing to train them, they should submit an overview of the program to the ABOG for committee approval.
-Once the additional training is completed the physician will have 4 years to become certified.
+All candidates must achieve board certification within eight (8) years of the completion of their training.
+Training in an ACGME-accredited residency or fellowship does not count toward the 8-year limit.
+Participation in other fellowships, graduate education programs, etc. do not extend the 8-year limit.
+Physicians who fail to become certified within eight (8) years will be required to complete a minimum of six (6) months of supervised practice at a hospital affiliated with an ACGME-accredited training program to regain eligibility to apply for the Qualifying Examination.
+For additional information on regaining eligibility please see the Policy on Regaining Eligibility for Initial Certification under the "Policies" tab at www.abog.org.
+Once the supervised training is completed the physician will have four (4) years to become certified.
 This requirement applies to all physicians who completed a residency on or before 2010.